At a glance

 Bankruptcy is personal, not business

-CPA Australia’s policy adviser – ESG, Dr John Purcell, says bankruptcy statistics show that most bankruptcies stem from personal matters rather than business matters – and are not really filed by “innovative types”.
+CPA Australia’s former policy adviser – ESG, Dr John Purcell, says bankruptcy statistics show that most bankruptcies stem from personal matters rather than business matters – and are not really filed by “innovative types”.

 Indeed, the Senate inquiry into the Bill was told that about 20 per cent of personal bankruptcies are business-related, the remainder being personal or consumer-related bankruptcies.